top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 - REMEMBER to change the "template" in the chapter labels to your group label!
 -->

-_The objective of this report is to bring justice to your hard work during the semester and make so that future generations of Duckietown students may take full advantage of it.
-Some of the sections of this report are repetitions from the preliminary and intermediate design document (PDD, IDD respectively)._

 ## The final result {#explicit-coord-final-result}

 * Post a video of your best results (e.g., your demo video)